This is a gear review about the best power banks for backpacking 2023.

 Cons:

-The Anker PowerCore III Elite Portable Charger has a 25,600 mAh cell capacity, which means it holds more power than a lot of portable chargers on the market.
+The Anker PowerCore III Elite Portable Charger has a 25,600 mAh cell power capacity, which means it holds more power than a lot of portable chargers on the market.
 This product has two USB-C ports, with an 60W output, which is quite high for a portable charger, high enough to charge most laptop computers.

 It comes as a package with the high-speed 515 wall charger.
 This allows the battery to be completely recharged in only 2.5 hours.
 I remember only a short couple of years ago a battery bank with this capacity would take more than 12 hours to charge!